Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

-# Convert the image files to OFRecord datasets
+# Convert The Image FilesTto OFRecord Datasets

-In  [OFRecord Data Format](./ofrecord.md) and  [Loading and Preparing OFRecord Dataset](./how_to_make_ofdataset.md), We learned how to convert other dataset formats to OFRecord datasets separately and how to load OFRecord datasets.
+In  [OFRecord Data Format](./ofrecord.md) and  [Loading and Preparing OFRecord Dataset](./how_to_make_ofdataset.md), we learned how to convert other dataset formats to OFRecord separately and how to load OFRecord datasets.

 In this article, we will explain how to make image files into OFRecord datasets.
-Also we provide relevant script for users to use directly or make modification base on that.
-Which includes:
+Also we provide relevant script for users to use directly or make modification base on that, which includes:

-- OFRecord datasets based on MNIST Handwritten Digits.
+- Make OFRecord datasets based on MNIST dataset.
 - How OFRecord Reader is encoded.
 - Training on OFRecord dataset.

-### OFRecord datasets based on MNIST Handwritten Digits.
+### Make OFRecord datasets based on MNIST dataset

-We use MNIST Handwritten Digits dataset to completely produce an OFRecord format file.
+We use MNIST Handwritten Digits dataset to produce an OFRecord format file.

 we only take 50 pictures for demonstration.
-The relevant script and datasets please refer to [img2ofrecord](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/img2ofrecord.zip).
+Please refer to img2ofrecord for relevant script and dataset. [img2ofrecord](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/img2ofrecord.zip).

 - Download and unzip the relevant zip file